Statistical Algorithms and a Lower Bound for Detecting Planted Clique: Definitions and Overview

 The most natural realization of $\STAT(\tau)$ oracle is one that computes $h$ on $O(1/\tau^2)$ random samples from $D$ and returns their average.
-Chernoff's bound would then imply that the estimate is within the desired tolerance (with constant probability).
+Chernoff's bound implies that the estimate is within the desired tolerance (with constant probability).
 However, if $h(x)$ is very biased (e.g.~equal to 0 with high probability), it can be estimated with fewer samples.
 Our primary application requires a tight bound on the number of samples necessary to solve a problem over distributions.
-Therefore we define a stronger version of $\STAT$ oracle in which the tolerance is adjusted for the variance of the query function, that is the oracle returns the expectation to within the same tolerance (up to constant factors) as one expects to get from $t$ samples.
-More formally, for a Boolean query $h$, $\VSTAT(t)$ can return any value $v$ for which the distribution $B(t,v)$ (sum of $t$ independent Bernoulli variables with bias $v$) is statistically close to $B(t,E[h])$ (see Sec.~\ref{sec:vstat-to-sample} for more details on this correspondence). \begin{definition}[$\VSTAT$ oracle] Let $D$ be the input distribution over the domain $X$.
-For a {\em sample size} parameter $t > 0$, $\VSTAT(t)$ oracle is the oracle that for any query function $h: X \rightarrow \{0,1\}$, returns a value $v \in \left[p - \tau, p + \tau\right],$ where $p = E_{x\sim D}[h(x)]$ and $\tau = \max\left\{\frac{1}{t}, \sqrt{\frac{p(1-p)}{t}}\right\}$. \end{definition}
+Therefore we define a stronger version of $\STAT$ oracle which tightly captures the accuracy of an estimate of the expectation given by random samples.
+More formally, for a Boolean query function $h:X\rightarrow \{0,1\}$, $\VSTAT(t)$ can return any value $v$ for which the Binomial distribution $\Bin(t,v)$ (sum of $t$ independent Bernoulli variables with bias $v$) is statistically close (for some constant distance) to $\Bin(t,\E[h])$.
+See Sec.~\ref{sec:vstat-to-sample} for more details on this correspondence. \begin{definition}[$\VSTAT$ oracle] Let $D$ be the input distribution over the domain $X$.
+For a {\em sample size} parameter $t > 0$, $\VSTAT(t)$ oracle is the oracle that for any query function $h: X \rightarrow [0,1]$, returns a value $v \in \left[p - \tau, p + \tau\right],$ where $p = \E_{x\sim D}[h(x)]$ and $\tau = \max\left\{\frac{1}{t}, \sqrt{\frac{p(1-p)}{t}}\right\}$. \end{definition}